The Heart Of Our Story

 Is Everybody Happy?

-In the 1930s, as it is today, New York City was a Mecca for musicians.
-It was a time when midtown was ablaze with music ranging from saxophone pioneer Charlie Parker to the NY Philharmonic under the baton of Maestro Arturo Toscanini.
-Though not quite at that elite level as a player, Charles Ponte was the English hornist of the Radio City Music Hall Orchestra as well as a member of the Paul Whiteman, Les Brown, and Ted Lewis Bands.
-His big band sax sound and ability to play the elusive double reeds helped him become quite well-known among musicians throughout NYC in the 1930s and 1940s.
+In the 1930s, just as it is today, New York City was a Mecca for musicians.
+Midtown Manhattan was alive with music, from the innovative saxophone of Charlie Parker to the grandeur of the New York Philharmonic under the direction of Maestro Arturo Toscanini.
+Though not quite in that elite class as a performer, Charles Ponte was an accomplished English hornist with the Radio City Music Hall Orchestra.
+He also played with the big bands of Paul Whiteman, Les Brown, and Ted Lewis.
+His rich saxophone sound and skill with the elusive double reeds made him well-known among NYC musicians of the 1930s and 1940s.

-Charlie played with or was friends with Lester Young, Sonny Rollins, Miles Davis, Harold Gomberg, Samuel Baron, and dozens more of the world’s finest musicians from all genres.
-Charlie, Benny Fairbanks, and Sam Shapiro became close friends while playing with major big bands.
-The three of them appeared together as members of the Ted Lewis Band in the Abbott and Costello classic “Hold that Ghost”.
+Charlie played with or befriended many of the greats: Lester Young, Sonny Rollins, Miles Davis, Harold Gomberg, Samuel Baron, and countless other world-class musicians across all genres.
+He formed a close bond with fellow musicians Benny Fairbanks and Sam Shapiro, with whom he performed in major big bands.
+The three of them appeared together as members of the Ted Lewis Band in the Abbott and Costello classic “Hold That Ghost.”
+Charlie, with Ted Lewis in the 1950s, became famous for his tagline, “Is Everybody Happy?”

 Charles Ponte and Ted Brown